endatabas/endb-book/src/appendix/why.md

 Datomic (arguably the first immutable OLTP database) was release in 2012.
 Amazon Aurora was released in 2015 and Google's AlloyDB in 2022.
 Apache Arrow saw its first release in 2016.
-Many financial firms began building their own temporal databases around 2020.
+Over the past decade, many financial firms built their own in-house temporal databases.
 SQL:2011, SQL:2016, and SQL:2023 were ratified in their respective eponymous years.
 HTAP hasn't quite happened yet.
 AI-driven indexes haven't quite happened yet.

 The moment for something like Endatabas is now... but it is a very long moment.
 Endatabas cannot be built in a Postgres-compatible fashion.
-It cannot be constructed from components of SQLite (we tried).
+Technically, it would be prohibitively expensive to build Endatabas from existing components.
 It's time for something new.

+[^mimer]: The complete SQL specification is very difficult to implement in full, though [Mimer likely comes closest to this goal](https://developer.mimer.com/features/sql-standard/).
+[^xquery]: There is XQuery, of course.
+But most businesses today do not build their nested data storage on XQuery.